 LEAD ORGANISATION STRATEGY & CONTEXT FOR ECONOMIC DEVELOPMENT PRIORITIES Midlothian Council Medium Term Financial Strategy The aim of the Medium Term Financial Strategy is to provide a multi-year strategy aligned to the development and approval of the Midlothian Council Strategic Plan 2022-2027; and It seeks to support the Council in fulfilling its statutory duty to set a balanced budget.
 Midlothian Local Development Plan To implement the requirements of the Strategic Development Plan for South East Scotland (SESplan); To contribute to the delivery of successive Midlothian Single Outcome Agreements; To support the development of a vibrant, competitive and sustainable local economy; To safeguard and enhance Midlothian's natural and built heritage, which sustains the quality of life of its communities; To respond robustly to the challenges of mitigating climate change and adapting to its impacts; To provide positively for development which secures long-term social, economic and environmental benefits for existing and new residents, and not just short-term gain; To identify and implement a Green Network for Midlothian consistent with national and regional green network projects; and To help ensure that Midlothian is a welcoming and enriching place to live, work and visit.
-Midlothian Local Procurement Strategy 2021 Demonstrate leadership and corporate social responsibility by procuring sustainably and ethically and influencing suppliers, contractors, service providers and our collaborative partners to do the same; SMEs, third sector (supported businesses &amp; social enterprise) and the local business community will be encouraged and supported in their efforts to engage commercially with the Council; We will work with these bodies to help them increase capacity and understanding of the procurement process and subsequent procurement systems; The Council will use its contract and supplier relationship management processes to improve, social, economic, environmental and sustainable arrangements within current and future contract opportunities; The Council will seek to build Community Benefit Clauses into a broader range of contracts and will work with suppliers to explore how the procurement system helps us meet the wider objectives of the Single Midlothian Plan; The Council will use its spend to actively encourage and support a growing, diverse and resilient local business base, and to support our Carbon Neutral by 2030 ambitions; The Council will consider any negative externalities of procurement, for example the impact on the environment; and The Council will onsider any negative externalities of procurement, for example the impact on the environment; and The Council will support our business base - including a wide range of business models - to enhance their capacity to bid for public sector contracts; and Midlothian Council will support our business base to explore their supply chain opportunities to support the local and regional economy. ekosgen Report - Covid-19 and Brexit Impact 2022 The ekosgen report outlined the following strategic priorities: • Supporting business and employment growth • Provision of business premises • Re-imagining and regenerating town centres • Infrastructure enhancements • Building resilience and community wealth • Skills and employability • Supporting the transition to net zero • Inward investment and developing Midlothian's proposition • Operating in a different funding regime • Tackling inequality
+Midlothian Local Procurement Strategy 2021 Demonstrate leadership and corporate social responsibility by procuring sustainably and ethically and influencing suppliers, contractors, service providers and our collaborative partners to do the same; SMEs, third sector (supported businesses &amp; social enterprise) and the local business community will be encouraged and supported in their efforts to engage commercially with the Council; We will work with these bodies to help them increase capacity and understanding of the procurement process and subsequent procurement systems; The Council will use its contract and supplier relationship management processes to improve, social, economic, environmental and sustainable arrangements within current and future contract opportunities; The Council will seek to build Community Benefit Clauses into a broader range of contracts and will work with suppliers to explore how the procurement system helps us meet the wider objectives of the Single Midlothian Plan; The Council will use its spend to actively encourage and support a growing, diverse and resilient local business base, and to support our Carbon Neutral by 2030 ambitions; The Council will consider any negative externalities of procurement, for example the impact on the environment; and The Council has a key role in stimulating complex markets in pursuit of mixed provision of services and in ensuring equality of opportunity to do business exists; Promote engagement with SMEs through regular forums, e.g. Meet the Buyer events, Supplier Surveys, etc; Midlothian Council will support our business base - including a wide range of business models - to enhance their capacity to bid for public sector contracts; and Midlothian Council will encourage local businesses to explore their supply chain opportunities to support the local and regional economy. ekosgen Report - Covid-19 and Brexit Impact 2022 The ekosgen report outlined the following strategic priorities: • Supporting business and employment growth • Provision of business premises • Re-imagining and regenerating town centres • Infrastructure enhancements • Building resilience and community wealth • Skills and employability • Supporting the transition to net zero • Inward investment and developing Midlothian's proposition • Operating in a different funding regime • Tackling inequality